Zarkopafilis/go-adventures/posts/gorilla-csrf-explained.md

 Remember:
 > This library generates unique-per-request (masked) tokens as a mitigation against the [BREACH](http://breachattack.com/) attack.

+* You shouldn't really care about BREACH if you use https and also send HSTS headers (which, ehm, you should - even with self-signed certs).

 How does this server-side validation take place?

 While exchanging requests with the server, every time a secure session cookie (specifically [gorilla/securecookie](https://github.com/gorilla/securecookie)) gets sent through the wire.
 This cookie is of course, encrypted and only the server can decrypt.
 This piece of data contains the masked csrf token that can be unmasked from the client.
 It is easily possible to override this and just have a regular session cookie without embedded information, while storing the tokens on some key/value store (redis perhaps?) on the server side.
 To do that, you'd have to fork gorilla/csrf and provide a kv store-backed implementation of the following interface at [store.go](https://github.com/gorilla/csrf/blob/master/store.go):

 ```golang